zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

 title: "Auto batching and parallelisation"
 ---

+The `DynamoDBQuery.batch` function is the preferred way of composing batched queries and in turn it uses the `zipWithValidateBatching` combinator.

-When `DynamoDBQuery`'s are composed either manually via the `zip` combinator they become eligible for auto-batching and parallelisation in the `execute` method.
+When `DynamoDBQuery`'s are composed manually via the `zip` combinator they become eligible for auto-batching and parallelisation in the `execute` method.

-When the `DynamoDBQuery.batch` function is used batching is done explicitly and **no parallelisation** is done.
+When `DynamoDBQuery`'s are composed manually via the `zipWithValidateBatching` combinator, batching is done explicitly and **no parallelisation** is done.
 On `execute` of the query a `DynamoDBError.BatchError.UnbatchableQueryError` is returned if the query is not eligible for batching.

 ```scala